hta218/leohuynh.dev/content/posts/2020-21-09---Tricky-use-case-of-array-map-function.md

 You might expect the result is `[1, 2, 3, 4]`, but the actual result is `[1, NaN, NaN, NaN]` 😮😮

-We encountered this problem at [Cốc Cốc](https://coccoc.com/) recently, it took me a while to figure out and here the answer...
+We encountered this problem at [Cốc Cốc](https://coccoc.com/) recently, it took me a while to figure out, and here's the answer...

 Usually, we use **map()** callback with 1 **argument** (the element being traversed), but **Array.prototype.map** passes 3 arguments: